 Even before the customer service agents are called into question, you may need to consider the efficacy of your product.
 It may be that the product itself is lacking in some essential way and, therefore, your agents are at a loss to provide solutions that lead to customer satisfaction.

 Before you jump into repair mode, you have to know what’s broken.
 Idiomatic delivers highly specific analyses of customer feedback data to help companies make data-driven decisions to eliminate pain points.
-Your issue may not be poor customer service, but rather a lack of insight regarding specifics of what your customers need.
+Your issue may not be poor customer service, but rather a lack of insight regarding the specifics of what your customers need.

 4. Ignoring customer feedback and reviews